kubernetes-sigs/external-dns/docs/registry/txt.md

 Registry TXT records may contain information, such as the internal ingress name or namespace, considered sensitive, , which attackers could exploit to gather information about your infrastructure.
 By encrypting TXT records, you can protect this information from unauthorized access.

-Encryption is enabled by setting the `--txt-encrypt-enabled` flag to `true`.
-The 32-byte AES-256-GCM encryption key must be specified in URL-safe base64 form (recommended) or be a plain text, using the `--txt-encrypt-aes-key` flag.
+Encryption is enabled by setting the `--txt-encrypt-enabled`.
+The 32-byte AES-256-GCM encryption key must be specified in URL-safe base64 form (recommended) or be a plain text, using the `--txt-encrypt-aes-key=<key>` flag.

 Note that the key used for encryption should be a secure key and properly managed to ensure the security of your TXT records.